Up A Creek!

 One Green Step for Mankind.

-Green Provocateur landed!
+Green Provocateur has landed in Milan!
 A badge of pride to become one with the neighborhood and be tagged the very next day!

 Thanks to bloggers at Serox Cult and Saxon Henry at Roaming by Design; Claudia Zanfi, Green Island curator for the invitation, the creative agency PLANT., all our indiegogo.com supporters and thanks to Susan Szenasy, EIC of Metropolis for the opportunity to blog about the Salone, muse about green and the expanded spaces for urban art.
 (We have many people to thank, see them all here.)

-Between Paul’s pro photos and my mobile phone documentation, we’ll have a number of posts, but this one…from my mobile camera is straight up from the beginning to the end.
+Between artist, photographer, Paul Clemence’s pro photos and my mobile phone documentation, we’ll have a number of posts, but this one…from my mobile camera is straight up from the beginning to the end.
 Enjoy!

 What a mantra to find upon arrival!
+It’s up to you.
 Caring about green, realizing dream projects, realizing our wall in a large part due to YOU, our fans and followers, the Wall is “Up to YOU!”…kinda cool.

 I could write volumes on the magic of Isola, with it’s artisan, Bronx-like grit and graffiti, elegant historic buildings, hip spots and modern architecture world-mix…we wrote a lot about it for Metropolis…but this image hints at the magic at dusk exactly where our stairs live.
 Via Pepe is a major thoroughfare of cars, bikes, scooters and all kinds of people utilizing the rail station.